 For most first-time buyers, a townhouse and condo are perfect starter homes.
 That is because they are more affordable as compared to detached and semi-detached houses, particularly in big cities.
-Condos, such as KI Residences, are desired owing to the high property costs.
+Condos are desired owing to the high property costs.
 In this post, a condo refers to the condo unit that is owned by a separate condo owner with an association managing the building.
 The townhouse refers to a condo townhouse.
 Both have fees and an association.
 These are the differences you should know.

 Number of Levels